 Roland Berger is committed to three core values: excellence, entrepreneurship, and empathy.
 The staff in the Roland Berger London office are easy going, intelligent, hard working, love to party, and have a sense of humor.
 Just like you’d expect from any top UK consulting company.

 When it comes to corporate social responsibility, Roland Berger has placed a great emphasis on education.
-Established in 2008 in Germany, the Roland Berger Foundation now has a EUR 50M budget.
+Established in 2008 in Germany, the Roland Berger Foundation was founded with a EUR 50M endowment.
 It serves two goals: human dignity and education.
 The program currently supports 500 individual pupils from 6 to 18 years across Germany.
 The firm also takes on dozens of pro-bono projects across Europe.
 Volunteering is encouraged among consultants individually and corporately.

 Oliver Wyman is among the top 5 consulting firms in UK and Europe – and it ranks very highly out of our London offices in particular.
 Among its top practices, Financial Services, Transfer Pricing, and Securities & Finance are its leading service areas in Europe.

-Oliver Wyman has a typical consulting lifestyle – travel Monday – Thursday can be a drag, and long hours are expected that sometimes mean working with demanding clients on weekends.
+In normal times, Oliver Wyman has a typical consulting lifestyle.
+Travel Monday – Thursday can be a drag, and long hours are expected that sometimes mean working with demanding clients on weekends.
 The London office has many upsides, however – a very transparent culture with a credible strategy and robust business model.
 Oliver Wyman London offers flexible working options for working mothers and the culture is high on innovation in the very intellectually-stimulating office.